cybertron288/better-serveo/README.md

 #### note

 ```
-You need to authorise serveo with google or github for first time when you run it
+The first time you run Serveo, you'll need to authorize it using either your Google or GitHub account.
 ```